jkimbuende/test_app_6/README.md

-Complete Ruby on Rails Developer by Joe Kimbuende
+First Test repo on the Complete Ruby on Rails Developer by Joe Kimbuende